Cash Burn and Cash Runway

 Cash Runway is generally expressed in number of months and is calculated as the amount of available cash divided by the current Cash Burn rate.

-The formula for calculating cash runway is:
+The formula for calculating cash runway is Cash in Bank, divided by Cash Burn, as shown below.

 How are Cash Burn and Cash Runway used by SaaS companies?

 SaaS companies, particularly those which are growing rapidly, generally burn cash rather than generate it.
 This is because the cost of acquiring each new customer is not recovered immediately after the customer is acquired.
-SaaS companies often prioritize growth and market penetration over short-term profitability and cash generation.
+SaaS companies often prioritise growth and market penetration over short-term profitability and cash generation.
 Monitoring cash burn helps the company make the necessary decisions to ensure long-term viability.

 Measuring payback time for acquiring new customers, or CAC Payback, is a key component of understanding Cash Burn rates.
 Read more about CAC Payback here.